coffeebe4code/disc/README.md

 (@t car (,debug-it)
   :make ""
   :model ""
-  :debug "car => :make %s and :model %s\n" :make :model)
+  :debug ('list "car => :make %s and :model %s\n" :make :model))
 ```
+printf is doing a bit of work here, as we are passing it a string in one instance, and a list in another.

-and the usage.
+Here is the usage.
 ```
 $ discd repl ./full-example.di
 > (@l mycomp 'computer)